team-dev-docs/lits-dev-docs-playground/dev-docs/context-javascript-ltsquickstart-summaryindex.js.md

-# Now try the Chat Engine
+# Chat Engine

-With the Summary Index example we can summarize!
+This code tutorial creates a list index and queries it.
+This example also use the LLMRetriever, which will use the LLM to select the best nodes to use when generating answer.

 Make sure you are still in the <code>javascript/ltsquickstart</code>